-- the construction of new transmission lines and other new transmission infrastructure.
-The visual impact of these is addressed through the planning and consent process before the infrastructure is constructed - other infrastructure operated by National Grid, such as our gas transmission and distribution networks - other landscape, heritage and ecological designations - such as World Heritage Sites, Heritage Coasts, conservation areas, scheduled monuments, Sites of Special Scientific Interest, Special Areas for Conservation - although these are likely to be factors for consideration where they are located within or adjacent to a National Park or AONB - infrastructure owned and operated by other businesses (e.g. lower voltage lines, typically carried on smaller pylons or wooden poles, used for electricity distribution) - areas which are not yet designated as National Parks or AONBs.
+- the construction of new transmission lines and other new transmission infrastructure; the visual impact of these is addressed through the planning and consent process before the infrastructure is constructed - other infrastructure operated by National Grid. - other landscape, heritage and ecological designations such as World Heritage Sites, Heritage Coasts, conservation areas, scheduled monuments, Sites of Special Scientific Interest, Special Areas for Conservation, Local Wildlife Sites - although these are likely to be factors for consideration where they are located within or adjacent to an AONB or National Park - infrastructure owned and operated by other businesses (e.g. lower voltage lines, typically carried on smaller pylons or wooden poles, used for electricity distribution)

+5 RIIO-2 Final Determinations - NGET Annex (REVISED) pages 30 - 31 areas which are not yet designated as AONBs or National Parks.
 However, as and when new areas are designated, lines within them will be eligible for consideration under the Visual Impact Provision